-The CPU interface is an AXI4-Lite bus interface, which is connected to a MicroBlazeTM or Zynq®-7000 SoC processor.
+The CPU interface is an AXI4-Lite bus interface, which is connected to a MicroBlaze[TM], Zynq®-7000 SoC, or Zynq UltraScale[TM] + MPSoC processor.
 Multiple submodules are used to construct the HDMI TX Subsystem and all the submodules which require software access are connected through an AXI crossbar.
-Therefore, the MicroBlaze or Zynq-7000 SoC processor is able to access and control each individual submodules inside the HDMI TX Subsystem.
+Therefore, the MicroBlaze, Zynq-7000 SoC, or Zynq UltraScale + MPSoC processor is able to access and control each individual submodules inside the HDMI TX Subsystem.